Sino-Pacific relations: Tonga

 Tonga recognises the People's Republic of China.
 Relations were first established in 1998.

 In 2000, noble Tuʻivakano of Nukunuku (later to become Prime Minister) banned all Chinese stores from his Nukunuku District.
 This followed alleged complaints from other shopkeepers regarding competition from local Chinese.
-In 2001, Tonga's Chinese community (of about three or four thousand people) was hit by a wave of about a hundred racist assaults.
-The Tongan government decided not to renew the work permits of over 600 Chinese storekeepers, and admitted the decision was in response to “widespread anger at the growing presence of the storekeepers”.
+In 2001, Tonga's Chinese community was hit by a wave of about a hundred racist assaults.

 That same year, however, Tonga and the PRC decided to strengthen their "military relations".
 In 2008, the PRC provided Tonga with military supplies worth over €340,000.

 In 2006, rioters caused severe damage to shops owned by Chinese-Tongans in Nukuʻalofa.

 In April 2008, Tongan King George Tupou V visited China, reaffirmed his country's adherence to the "One China" policy, and, according to the Chinese State news agency Xinhua, "supported the measures adopted to handle the incident in Lhasa".
 King Tupou V also met Chinese Defense Minister Liang Guanglie to "enhance exchange and cooperation between the two militaries".
 Xinhua stated that China and Tonga have "fruitful cooperation in politics, economy, trade, agriculture and education, and kept a sound coordination in regional and international affairs".

 In early 2010, Chinese aid to Tonga included assistance in the reconstruction of Nuku'alofa's central business district; "an agricultural project in Vaini"; health clinics set up in Vava’u and Vaini; the provision of seven Chinese doctors for a two-year period; and an allocation of €2.2 million "for social and economic development", including "soft loans and interest free loans to the Tonga Government".

 In April 2011, the Lowy Institute reported that, of all Pacific countries, Tonga was carrying the highest burden of debt from Chinese loans, amounting to 32% of Tonga's Gross Domestic Product.
 Simultaneously, the International Monetary Fund warned Tonga was "facing debt distress", a "very high possibility that Tonga [would] be unable to service its debts in the future".